 - Have a minimum cumulative GPA of 2.0.

 - Plan to attend or currently attend, an accredited vocational or technical trade school OR 2-or 4-year college or university.

 How to Apply

 - Complete the essay section of the application.

-- Submit your Student Aid Report (SAR).
-If you have not already received your SAR, you can do so by applying for the Free Application for Federal Student Aid (FAFSA).
+- Submit your FAFSA Submission Summary (FSS).
+If you have not already received your FSS, you can do so by applying for the Free Application for Federal Student Aid (FAFSA).